🧡 Skip to main content🔍 Skip to search

 Perhaps even more important than where the logs are is the question of their contents.
 Automation Workshop is capable of displaying and logging three distinct log levels that differ by the amount of details included.

-While at the most detailed level the log file contains every detail on Task's execution, the default logging provide only Task execution summary.
+While at the most detailed level the log file contains every detail on Task's execution, the default logging provides only a Task execution summary.
 It is also possible to log only errors and warnings.

 The log level for each Task can be changed in the Log tab of Task Properties.
 Choose the most appropriate logging level from the list of available options: